The 3-Second Rule (That Could Save Your Life)

 When 3 Seconds Isn’t Enough (Adjusting for Real-World Conditions)

-The standard 3-second rule works well on a clear day with dry roads and light traffic.
-But let’s be honest – how often do you experience those perfect conditions?
+The standard 3-second rule is for a clear day with dry roads and light traffic.

 For different driving scenarios, you need to adjust your following distance: